Lack of Motivation Due to Depression Makes Recovery Hard

 One of the most difficult symptoms of depression is a lack of motivation.
 It's not that we don't want to feel better, we just lack the physical motivation to move and the emotional motivation to care if we move.
 Everything seems so difficult.
 Everything except staying under a warm blanket, hand on the remote, doing nothing, thinking nothing, feeling nothing.
 Depression and sleep always seem to go together, but laziness is not the cause of the lack of motivation depression brings.

-I feel that way right now.
+I feel unmotivated right now.
 I'm in my trackies and slippers, a warm blanket wrapped around my legs.
 The TV is on and I've got a zombie movie playing in the background.
 My motivation levels are extremely low.
 I just want to sleep.
-I did that yesterday.
-It was midday, I watched TV, then went back to bed and slept for another few hours.
+I slept yesterday.
+At midday, I quit watching TV and went back to bed.
+I slept for another few hours.